SanjeevaRDodlapati/QeMLflow/.archive/archive/CURRENT_STAGE_ASSESSMENT.md

 Maintain: Current high quality and performance
 Enhance: Only based on your specific needs
 Monitor: Performance and reliability continuously
-Enjoy: Using ChemML for your actual work
+Enjoy: Using QeMLflow for your actual work
 ```

 ---